 Springer Spaniel (English)

-Large land Spaniels were popular in Britain for flushing or 'springing' game for hunters.
-In the 1800's, the breeding of specific Springer Spaniel types began to produce a dog specifically designed for this purpose.
-They needed a fit dog that could range far and wide to flush out game and also retrieve.
-Springers were simply classed as large Cocker Spaniels until 1902, when the English Kennel Club recognised them as a separate breed.
+Large Spaniels were popular in Britain for flushing or “springing” game for hunters.
+Some time in the 1800s breeding began to produce a Spaniel specifically for this purpose.
+Hunters needed a dog that could range far and wide to flush game and also retrieve it.
+Until 1902, this breed was simply classed as a large Cocker Spaniel.
 The name Springer Spaniel became official in 1900.

-Health problems* that may affect Springer Spaniels (English) include canine hip dysplasia (CHD), elbow dysplasia, luxating patella (dislocation of the knee cap), intervertebral disc disease (pressure on the spinal cord which can cause paralysis), skin diseases, rage, blood clotting disease and eye problems.
+In terms of health, Springers' long ears can easily become infected, mainly the ear canal.
+Diabetes can also be seen.
+They may also be prone to canine hip dysplasia (CHD), elbow dysplasia, luxating patella (dislocation of the knee cap), intervertebral disc disease (pressure on the spinal cord which can cause paralysis), skin diseases, blood clotting disease and eye problems.

 - Status: Common

 - Coat: Medium

 - Grooming Requirements: More than once per week